clumens/radiod/README.md

 Then I don't need to remember which real device node (/dev/ttyUSB0?
 USB1?) it gets assigned to.
 It's always the same thing.

 Having done that, you then need to modify /etc/radiod.conf.
-The parser for this config file is fairly stupid and does not handle comments, blank lines, or spaces at the beginning of a lines.
-This is because writing config file parsers is boring.
-I'll get to it eventually.

 You can have as many lines as you'd like.  radiod will watch for all of them to appear, only running something for those that do.
 There is one trick to watching